keven980716/weak-to-strong-deception/README.md

 ## Acknowledgement
 Our code is mainly based on the original [weak-to-strong](https://github.com/openai/weak-to-strong) repo provided by the Superlaignment team.
-We greatly thanks for their open-sourcing!
+We greatly appreaciate their open-sourcing!
 Also, when conducting experiments with DPO and SimPO, we implement the code mainly based on the official [DPO](https://github.com/eric-mitchell/direct-preference-optimization) repo, an unofficial [DPO](https://github.com/okarthikb/DPO) repo, and the official [SimPO](https://github.com/princeton-nlp/SimPO) repo.
 Thanks for their open-sourcing!